lvc0107/CONAE_WRF_CHIMERE/README.md

          2) `export CHIMERE_PASS=****`
       4) `DOCKER_BUILDKIT=1 docker build -t chimere_conae:<new_tag> --secret id=secret_user,env=CHIMERE_USER --secret id=secret_pass,env=CHIMERE_PASS .`
       where <new_tag> identify the latest change.
-      5) After running locally and check the tests are ok, if there is some change, push it to GitHub.
-This will trigger a GitHub action which builds a new docker image and pushes it to the docker hub registry.
+      5) After running locally and checking all tests are ok, if there are any changes to any versioned file, it should be pushed to GitHub. (develop branch).This will trigger a GitHub action that creates a new docker image in the development environment.
+If the docker image builds successfully on the development branch, the next step is to reorganize the development branch back to the master branch via an earlier pull request process on Github.
+      If the rebase process is successful, the Github action triggers the build and push workflow and eventually pushes the docker image to the docker hub registry with a parent tag and v1.<build_number >.

 2) Create and enter the container: